-If you are concerned with your child’s language development and want activities to try today, Preschool Talk might be right for you!
+If you are concerned about your child’s language development and want activities to try today, Preschool Talk might be right for you!

-Deciphering if a child as a speech/language disorder or attention deficits or negative behaviors will look similar to the preschool age section.
+Deciphering if a child has a speech-language disorder or attention deficits or negative behaviors will look similar to the preschool age section.

-First, I recommend gathering data in a small room without distraction and/or complete standardized testing if possible.
+First, I recommend gathering data in a small room without distractions and/or complete standardized testing if possible.
 This will give you an idea if a student has the language skills or not.